cereebro/cereebro-samples/README.md

 ### cereebro-sample-cloud-netflix-server-eureka-addon

-Cereebro Server as a Eureka Server extension -- 2-in-1 server.
+Cereebro Server as a Eureka Server extension -- 2-in-1.
 You should see [app1](#cereebro-sample-cloud-netflix-server-eureka-app2) and [app2](#cereebro-sample-cloud-netflix-server-eureka-app2)
 registered as Eureka service instances.